alan-turing-institute/python-project-template/README.md

 - `project_short_description`: A short description of your project.
 - `backend`: The backend to use for dependency management.
 Here, I've supported the main choices in REG (`setuptools`/`poetry`), as well as `hatch`, which I've been using more recently.
   - [`setuptools`](https://setuptools.readthedocs.io/en/latest/): The default Python packaging tool, configured with `pyproject.toml`.
-  - [`hatch`](https://hatch.pypa.io/latest/): An alternative to `setuptools` that's gaining traction in my circles.
-Almost identical to `setuptools` in terms of config, but with a few extra features.
+  - [`hatch`](https://hatch.pypa.io/latest/): Almost identical to `setuptools` in terms of config, but with a few extra features.
   - [`poetry`](https://python-poetry.org/): An all-in-one tool for dependency management, packaging, and publishing, with a high learning curve.
 Use if you know what you're doing -- otherwise, I'd stick with `setuptools` or `hatch`.
-- `license`: The license to use for your project -- PRs for other choices are welcome!
+- `license`: The license to use for your project — PRs for other choices are welcome!
 The current supported options include:
   - `MIT`
   - `BSD-3-Clause`
   - `Apache-2.0`